The Art, Society & Publics MFA challenges and extends students' perception of their work in the context of contemporary art, culture and society.

 A high level of staff contact will help you develop a diverse range of individual practices and projects.
 We will mentor you in how to present at and take part in projects.
 This includes public art, seminars and conferences.
 You'll collaborate on curated public presentations and events.
 And you can elect to devise and lead projects with undergraduate students.

-Students have contributed to staff practice and research activities and lead their own personal projects.
-These include
+Students participate in staff practice and research activities and lead their own personal projects with partners that include:

 - Nederlands Fotomuseum